OpenSpace/OpenSpace/support/types/README.md

   - One or two examples of existing schemas
   - Relevant engine source code for the topic

+## Validating Your Schema

+You can validate your schema and inspect the generated TypeScript types using the [JSON Schema to TypeScript Browser](https://borischerny.com/json-schema-to-typescript-browser/) Browser

+Paste your schema into the tool to:

+  - Verify that it produces the expected TypeScript types
+  - Catch structrural issues early
+  - Ensure `topicPayload` and `data` map correctly to the API

 ## General Conventions

   - Use 2-space indentation for all JSON files